Skip to main content

-Contextual Images is a feature in Glean Assistant that surfaces diagrams, charts, screenshots, and other images found in your company’s indexed documents directly in chat responses.
+Contextual Images is a feature in Glean that surfaces diagrams, charts, screenshots, and other images found in your company’s indexed documents directly in chat responses.
 These visuals appear inline with supporting answers, helping you quickly understand technical concepts or visualize referenced content without leaving your workflow.

 Key benefits